upleveled/system-setup/windows.md

    choco install screentogif
    ```

-3. If you need a nice clipboard manager for your PC, this is an awesome option:
+3. If you need a clipboard manager to keep a history of things that you have copied, this is an awesome option:
     ```bash
     choco install ditto --pre
     ```